-From 8.50am to 4.30pm every day, by teaching an inspiring array of subjects across all four corners of the curriculum, we give students at Key Stage 3 level (Years 7, 8 and 9) the opportunity to build a solid educational foundation, allowing for more informed choices when the times comes for selecting from our GCSE options at Key Stage 4.
+From 8.45am to 4.30pm every day, by teaching an array of subjects across the curriculum we give students at Key Stage 3 level (Years 7, 8 and 9) the opportunity to build a solid educational foundation, allowing for more informed choices when the times comes for selecting from our IGCSE options at Key Stage 4.

 This mix includes Art, English, French, Geography, History, ICT, Mathematics, Religious Studies, Science, Drama, Spanish, and PE.
-Complementing these studies, students also benefit from a Life Skills Programme in Years 7 and 8, and 9 continuing into Key Stage 4 and valuable in myriad ways including improved confidence, empathy, problem-solving, independent thought and self-expression.
-They also follow Lengua and Cultura for 15% of the curriculum as part of the Spanish curriculum.
+Complementing these studies, students also benefit from a Life Skills Programme in Years 7 and 8, and 9 continuing into Key Stage 4.
+This programme is valuable in myriad ways including improved confidence, empathy, problem-solving, independent thought and self-expression.
+They also follow Lengua and Cultura for 15% of the curriculum as part of the obligatory Spanish national curriculum.

-In Key Stage 4 in addition to Core PE and a core of compulsory examined subjects, students select two GCSE options in Years 10 and 11, and our small class sizes (of 15 or less) coupled with specialist teaching staff provide them with the very best environment for excellence.
+In Key Stage 4, students select two IGCSE options in Years 10 and 11, and our small class sizes coupled with specialist teaching staff provide them with the very best environment to pursue excellence.

-Once the GCSE are completed, students can then commence with the Advanced Level qualification courses.
+Once the IGCSEs are completed, students can then commence with the pre-university Advanced Level qualification courses.
 These take place in Year 12 and Year 13.
-Students will have already identified which A Levels they wish to follow during discussions taken in Year 11 but these are not confirmed until the GCSE results are published.
-The A Level courses run for two years with students taken their examinations at the end of Year 13.
+Students will have already identified which A Levels they wish to follow during discussions with their teachers in Year 11, but these are not confirmed until the IGCSE results are published.
+The A Level courses run for two years with students taking their examinations at the end of Year 13.

-Having taken their A Level examinations and received their results, students will then have the option of entering university.
-The application process to enter university will have commenced immediately the students enters Year 13, especially for those who wish to apply to universities in the US or UK.
-Students who wish to enter Spanish universities will also make their application using the points gained from their A Level passes as the qualification of entry.
-No further entry examination into Spanish university is required.
+Having taken their A Level examinations, students will then have the option of entering university.
+The application process to enter university will have commenced immediately the students enters Year 12, especially for those who wish to apply to universities in the US or UK.
+Students who wish to enter Spanish universities will also make their application using the points gained from their A Level passes as the main qualification of entry.